hydrospanner/dcad_parser/README.rst

 This repo provides tools for fast DB integration of data from the Dallas Central Appraisal District (DCAD).
 This includes

-- A CLI to generate SQLAlchemy models by parsing a data dictionary and ``flask-sqlacodegen``.
 - A parser for DCAD's table exports for parsing, coersion, and validation.
+- A CLI that uses the parsed schema and `flask-sqlacodegen <https://github.com/ksindi/flask-sqlacodegen>`_ to generate SQLAlchemy models.

 Data Model CLI